 Advertisements may come from third party companies called “ad networks.”
 “Ad networks” include third party ad servers, ad agencies, ad technology vendors and research firms.
 Your web browser must request these advertisements from the ad network’s servers, which allows ad networks to view, edit or set their own cookies, web beacons, pixel tags, or similar tracking tools on your browser, just as if you had visited a web page from their website.
 We have implemented or are in the process of implementing the following features based on Google Analytics for Display Advertising: Remarketing, Google Display Network Impression Reporting, the DoubleClick Campaign Manager integration, Floodlight, video advertising, and Google Analytics Demographics and Interest Reporting.
 These advertising services may track your online activities over time by collecting information through automated means, including cookies first-party cookies (such as the Google Analytics cookie) and third party cookies (such as the DoubleClick cookie) together (i) to inform, optimize, and serve ads based on past visits to our website and (ii) to report how our ad impressions, other uses of ad services, and interactions with these ad impressions and ad services are related to visits to our websites.
 This information is not shared with us and we do not share information with the advertiser about your browsing of our website.
 Other third parties may assist us in delivering interest-based advertisements, including but not limited to: Facebook, Apple, Microsoft, Conversant, GeistM, Rockt, and Rakuten.

 You may have a choice about whether to have your information collected for these purposes.
-See below for details and for information about how to exercise that choice.
+See Section 3 below for details and for information about how to exercise that choice.

 3. YOUR CHOICES: MANAGING COOKIES AND PREFERENCESOpting Out of Analytics Cookies

 To find out more about the analytics services used on our websites and to opt-out please visit:Additional Nielsen Terms